 - Location: RecPlex Wruck Beach Pavilion

 - Address: 9999 Park Dr., Pleasant Prairie, WI 53158

 - Price: Free

 We are proud to present this historic Village tradition, right on the shores of Lake Andrea along with the Village of Pleasant Prairie and the Pleasant Prairie Historical Society!

-The Village utilizes this historic ceremony to dispose of dried holiday trees.
-The preferred drop-off location to contribute a tree to the event is inside the fenced-in area along Park Drive, on Lake Andrea’s west side, near the beach.
-Village holiday tree drop-off sites will be open for Village residents from December 26th through January 6th.
+The Village utilizes this historic ceremony to dispose of bare, dried holiday trees.
+The preferred drop-off location to contribute a tree to the event is Prairie Springs Park at the designated area along the west side Park Drive by Lake Andrea Beach.
+Village holiday tree drop-off sites will be open for Village residents beginning December 26th.

 Public safety at the event is a top priority.
 The bonfire area will be at least 100 square feet and is subject to the Fire Chief and onsite Public Safety Personnel judgment.
-Community members are encouraged to wear masks, maintain social distances, and follow COVID-19 recommendations.
+Community members are encouraged to follow COVID-19 recommendations.
 Parking along Park Drive will be reserved for Fire and Rescue to keep safety trucks and equipment closest to the fire.
-Guests may park in lots on either side of the Wruck Pavilion.

-Donations for the Twelfth Night are welcome and will support the Pleasant Prairie Historical Society.
-Be sure to check out the Pleasant Prairie History Museum located in the recently renovated historic Dublin School.
+Donations at the Twelfth Night event are welcomed and will support the Pleasant Prairie Historical Society.
+Be sure to check out the Pleasant Prairie History Museum located in the renovated historic Dublin School.